arachne-threat-intel/thread/CANVAS.md

 ## Unique value proposition for Thread
 - Section: Community

-Thread, your path to precise cyber threat intelligence (CTI).
+Thread, your path to efficient, empowering and community driven cyber threat intelligence (CTI).

 Thread revolutionises CTI mapping by automating the laborious task of linking cybersecurity reports and articles to MITRE ATT&CK®.
 Say goodbye to manual, time-consuming processes.
 With Thread, you gain the power to swiftly and accurately identify tactics, techniques, and procedures (TTPs) buried within vast volumes of threat data.